tassiluca/dap/README.md

       - `NativeDAPApi` defines the bindings for creating and simulating a DAP model;
           - `NativeDAPBindings` includes the necessary conversion utilities for converting Scala types to C types back and forth.
 - `dap-native-examples`: contains the native examples (at the moment, only C) for programming using the DAP native library bindings;
+  - `*.h` contains the data structures and prototypes definitions;
+    - the actual implementations are provided by `@exported` methods in scala native module.
+    - for generic types, opaque pointers are used.
+The scala code only knows the generic type is a pointer to an opaque structure, hence it can only pass it around without knowing its internals, while the C code knows the actual implementation of the structure and can properly interact with it.
+      - _side effect_: all the operations that need to work on the internals of the generic types must be implemented in C and make them available to the scala code (see `@extern` in scala native).
+This is necessary, for example, to implement the distribution layer for (un)marshalling the data structures
 - `dap-jvm-examples`: contains the JVM examples for programming using the DAP JVM library.

 ### How to run examples